johntellsall/johntellsall/jta-talks.md

     - Fast DevOps Workflows (same, with stateful Resources and eventually-consistent APIs)

 - (short) Linux/Kubernetes Overlap [soon]
-  - People are intimidated at all that YAML.
-I briefly show how K8s resources are Linux resources, so we can use traditiona tools to see and control them -- good old `ps` and `top` and `strace`
+  - People are intimidated by all that YAML.
+I briefly show how K8s resources are Linux resources, so we can use traditional tools to see and control them -- good old `ps` and `top` and `strace`.

 ## Core